11 Nov The Pursuit of Happiness: 12 Keys to Feeling Good & Empowered

 Yes, well congrats, because in this day and age, you’ve beaten incredible odds.
 Enjoy this amazing time for you.
 Just take note that this is a pinnacle moment for you.
 In fact, at a time when minimum wage is a career path, $50k student loan debt, society is shattered, when all you believe through common sense is doubted and trashed by the media, your brief moment of happiness is still wonderous.
 You are a marvel.

 Happiness is a very complex topic, one that few are brave enough to tackle.
 The complexity is mind-boggling.
 So relax.
 Does it really matter that you’re not a genius, adventurer, socially popular, or the Dali Lama?
-Did you ever think that genius, adventure or martyrdom might be problem anyway?
+Did you ever think that genius, adventure or martyrdom might your problem anyway?
 You can figure this out.

-Don’t look for all the answers about why you can’t get a degree, fall in love, get married, have kids, have a great continuous 40 year career, stay respected, enjoy freedom, attend parties once a week, avoid disaster, meet family and employer expectations, earn big money, achieve inflencer successs, or write a respected book.
+Don’t look for all the answers about why you can’t get a degree, fall in love, get married, have kids, have a great continuous 40 year career, stay continuously respected, enjoy freedom, attend parties once a week, avoid disaster, meet family and employer expectations, earn big money, achieve inflencer successs, or write a respected book.
 If you can break it down to these 12, you might do well.

 There are 12 tenets of happiness below that will help you reconnect to yourself and build such a profound internal strength that nothing will stop you from feeling good consistently.

 There’s a lot of poverty — a key driver of most unhappiness.
 Poverty is devastating because our society is built completely on money.
 Without it, you are in trouble.
 I’ve gone through homelessness, social assistance hell, death, sickness, strife, unemployment, hopelessness, family strife, career failure, and so many other losses.
-These experiences when analyzed have tremendous value.
+These experiences when analyzed have tremendous value — you learn a tremendous amount from failure and disappointment.

 - you realize you’re a good person and you could do better next time